 Brian Schilling-George is the director of executive productions at Microsoft, where he uses his performance production, stage management and production management degree to run the company’s corporate events.
 During his time at Cornish, Schilling-George secured a corporate event production internship.
 “I caught the bug for corporate events and I never stopped,” he recalls.
 He stayed on part-time at Microsoft as he finished degree, then stuck around full-time for 10 years.
 Now, he can’t picture doing anything else.

-UX designer Jerusha Johnson, by contrast, wasn’t so sure when he graduated with his visual communication degree.
-His introduction to tech came along a year later with a job at educational startup CreativeLive, and it just clicked: “The pride I took in my work and the nervousness I felt when walking into my six-month review convinced me this was my career.”
+UX designer Jerusha Johnson, by contrast, wasn’t so sure when she graduated with her visual communication degree.
+Her introduction to tech came along a year later with a job at educational startup CreativeLive, and it just clicked: “The pride I took in my work and the nervousness I felt when walking into my six-month review convinced me this was my career.”

 They’re not alone in their surprising careers after art school.
 Imelda Loei, a design graduate, is now a "design and engineering problem-solver" at NBCUniversal Media.
 Other Cornish alums have gone on to work at tech giants like Google.